 Step Programming Task Touch-Tone Input

 1 Log in to System Administration.
 777

-0#
+0 #

 [nnnnnn] #

 9

 2 Select Line Ownership.
 6

 3 Select Delete Line Ownership.
 3

 4 Enter the 2-digit line number you want to delete. [nn] #

 5 Choose one of the following:

 Confirm.
 9 or

 Cancel.
 6

 6 If finished. #

-Reviewing or Modifying System Group Lists
+Reviewing or Modifying System Group or Directory Lists

-Use this procedure to review or modify an existing System Group List.
+Use this procedure to review, modify, or delete an existing System Group List.